uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 You learned to obey.
-And one of the rules that you didn’t break, you obey, and you were scared, you were very scared.”[^28] Raymond Cutknife recalled that when he attended the Hobbema school in Alberta, he “lived with fear.”[^29] Of his years in two different Manitoba schools, Timothy Henderson said, “Every day was, you were in constant fear that, your hope was that it wasn’t you today that we’re going to, that was going to be<!--x-->
-the target, the victim.
+And one of the rules that you didn’t break, you obey, and you were scared, you were very scared.”[^28] Raymond Cutknife recalled that when he attended the Hobbema school in Alberta, he “lived with fear.”[^29] Of his years in two different Manitoba schools, Timothy Henderson said, “Every day was, you were in constant fear that, your hope was that it wasn’t you today that we’re going to, that was going to be <!-- page 052 -->the target, the victim.
 You know, you weren’t going to have to suffer any form of humiliation.”[^30] Shirley Waskewitch said that in Kindergarten at the Catholic school in Onion Lake, Saskatchewan, “I learned the fear, how to be so fearful at six years old.
 It was instilled in me.”[^31]